Alessia drifted, never quite reaching wakefulness.

 ─ ·⋆˚☆˖°· ─

 Even in her delirium, Alessia sensed the shift.
-The looming threat of pain sliced through the fog of her fever.
+The looming threat of pain cut through the fog of her fever.
 Her fingers spasmed against Odrian’s.
-She wasn’t sure if it was a silent plea or an instinctive recoil.
-Her breathing had worsened, now coming in pained gasps, quick and shallow.
+Whether in plea or recoil, she couldn’t tell.
+Her breathing worsened, quick and shallow.

 She couldn’t open her eyes.